Krotoszyn County

 Krotoszyn County (powiat krotoszyński) is a unit of territorial administration and local government (powiat) in Greater Poland Voivodeship, west-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Krotoszyn, which lies 88 km south-east of the regional capital Poznań.
 The county contains four other towns: Koźmin Wielkopolski, 16 km north of Krotoszyn, Zduny, 6 km south-west of Krotoszyn, Kobylin, 14 km west of Krotoszyn, and Sulmierzyce, 12 km south-east of Krotoszyn.

 The county covers an area of 714.23 km2.
 As of 2006 its total population is 77,092, out of which the population of Krotoszyn is 29,421, that of Koźmin Wielkopolski is 6,707, that of Zduny is 4,498, that of Kobylin is 3,084, that of Sulmierzyce is 2,772, and the rural population is 30,610.

 Neighbouring counties

-Krotoszyn County is bordered by Jarocin County to the north, Pleszew County to the north-east, Ostrów Wielkopolski County to the east, Milicz County to the south, Rawicz County to the west and Gostyń County to the north-west.
+Krotoszyn County is bordered by Jarocin County to the north, Pleszew County to the north-east, Ostrów County to the east, Milicz County to the south, Rawicz County to the west and Gostyń County to the north-west.